What is interesting? What is boring?

 Despite running a busy studio, Neha still devotes time to exploring ideas beyond commissioned work.

-Maybe, the problem actually lies with the designers?
+Maybe the problem actually lies with the designer.

-Maybe the designer didn’t try hard enough?
-Or maybe, it’s not the client or the brief.
-Is it the designer that is not “interesting”?
+Maybe the designer didn’t try hard enough.
+Maybe it’s not the client or the brief at all.
+Maybe it’s the designer who is not interesting.

-Many South-East Asian clients give out Red Packets as a corporate gift before the Lunar New Year.
+Many South-East Asian clients give out red packets as a corporate gift before Lunar New Year.
 The design concept usually focuses on the zodiac animal for that year.
-For example, for the year of the pig, there will be loads of “pig” designs in the market, such as these:
+Year of the pig — loads of pig designs in the market.
+Predictable.
+Safe.

-My friends at Foreign Policy Design, the Singapore-based studio, had an interesting take:
+My friends at Foreign Policy Design in Singapore had a different take:

-My friend knows his design team would most likely come up with iterations of graphic pigs when given a brief like this, and then will be looking at Foreign Policy Design’s design with envy.
-The excuse for doing the predictable same old same old?
+My friend knows his team would most likely have come up with iterations of graphic pigs.
+And then looked at Foreign Policy’s work with envy.
+The excuse for doing the predictable thing?
 “The client is boring.
 The client will never accept new ideas.”

 “But do they even have the fire in them to think differently?
-How can you blame the company or the client, when maybe the designer is simply not creative enough?”
+How can you blame the client when maybe the designer is simply not creative enough?”

 Jiahui owns Fable, a busy award-winning studio in Singapore.
-In his studio, while self-initiated “fun, award-winning” projects do occupy a fair chunk of time, he demands his team to place equal emphasis on other projects too.
+Self-initiated projects — the fun ones, the award-winning ones — occupy a fair chunk of his studio’s time.
+But he demands his team place equal emphasis on everything else too.

 I once asked Massimo Vignelli what kept his interest alive, despite having done pretty much everything that can be done in design.
 Lella, his life partner, was sitting next to him.
-She chuckled and said, “He still gets excited over every phone call on any book project”.
+She chuckled.

 “Every project is a new opportunity to test out a new design idea, a new grid, a new typography.”
 Said Massimo.